A Manky Dog Story

 Since then, almost 2 years ago:

 -We took him to get his balls done.
-Although there were complications after the surgery due to his old age of probably 6 or 7 - he wasn't able to pee for a couple of days, and the poor thing was dribbling urine down his legs (the memory of my husband having to very begrudgingly "express" his bladder is still funny to me now) - he no longer has to carry round those 2 massive pendulous weights between his legs.
+Although there were complications after the surgery due to his old age of ten or more - he wasn't able to pee for a couple of days, and the poor thing was dribbling urine down his legs (the memory of my husband having to very begrudgingly "express" his bladder is still funny to me now) - he no longer has to carry round those 2 massive pendulous weights between his legs.
 They were absolutely mammoth.
 Also there's already more than enough Manky offspring around the island.
 Did I mention you have to spay and neuter?
 No?
 Spay and goddamn neuter your dogs!

 -When walking with me and my dog a few months ago, a pack of wild dogs came out of nowhere in some scrubland, and were about to come and attack us all.
 Manky, unhesitatingly, ran straight towards them with his gammy leg, and told all eight of them to fuck right off.
 And fuck off they did.
 And just like that, we were saved.